First Run

 Section titled “Verify Node Identity”Confirm that your node identity is correctly configured.

-cat ~/.sanctum/.node_idThis should print the slug you set during installation (for example, your-haus-name).
-Verify that it matches a key in the nodes section of instance.yaml:
+cat ~/.sanctum/.node_idThis should print the slug you set during installation (for example, manoir).
+Verify that it matches a key in the nodes section of instance.yaml. sanctum_get is a shell function in ~/.sanctum/lib/config.sh, not a binary on your PATH, so source the library first:

 Verify VM Connectivity